Saint Vincent (Saint Vincent and the Grenadines): French colony

 The first Europeans to occupy St. Vincent were the French.
 However, following a series of wars and peace treaties, these islands were eventually ceded to the British.
 While the English were the first to lay claim to St. Vincent in 1627, the French, centred on the island of Martinique, became the first Europeans to invade the island, establishing their first colony at Barrouallie on the Leeward side of St. Vincent in 1719.
-African slaves were forced to cultivate coffee, tobacco, indigo, corn, and sugar on plantations operated by the French colonizers.
+Enslaved Africans were forced to cultivate coffee, tobacco, indigo, corn, and sugar on plantations operated by the French colonizers.
 Under French dominion, Saint Vincent was known as Ile Saint Marcouf.

-St. Vincent was ceded to Britain by the Treaty of Paris (1763), after which friction between the British and the natives led to the First Carib War.
+St. Vincent was ceded to Britain by the Treaty of Paris (1763), after which friction between the British and the indigenous people led to the First Carib War.
 Upon taking control of the island in 1763, the British laid the foundations of Fort Charlotte which was completed in 1806.
 The island was reverted to French rule in 1779, then regained by the British under the Treaty of Versailles (1783).
 Between 1793 and 1796, the Black Caribs, led by their chief, Joseph Chatoyer, fought a series of battles against the British.
 The combat ultimately ended in a treaty, after which 5,000 Garifuna were exiled to the smaller island of Baliceaux off the coast of Bequia.
 Conflict between the British and the indigenous peoples continued until 1796, when General Ralph Abercromby ended a revolt fomented by the radical Victor Hugues.
 The British deported more than 5,000 Black Caribs to Roatán, an island off the coast of Honduras.